Tvisha05/CLASSI_NEWS/ClassiNews/README.md

 - "Government announces new policies to boost economic growth" → **Politics** (93%+)
 - "Latest blockbuster movie breaks box office records worldwide" → **Entertainment** (91%+)

-## 📄 License

-This project is open source and available for educational purposes.

 ## 🙏 Acknowledgments